Are you looking to learn what problems blockchain solves? If you do, then you have come to the right place

-Blockchain can help solve the problem by providing everyone a decentralized network where each person’s identity is unique and can only present once.
-They will be given unique ids that cannot be replicated or stolen.
+Blockchain can help solve the problem by providing everyone with a decentralized network where each person’s identity is unique and can only be present once.
+They will be given unique IDs that cannot be replicated or stolen.

 There are already a few players that are providing digital identity in a more secure way.
 They include NewBanking and ValdiateID.

-This leads us to the end of our article where we discuss what problems does blockchain solve.
+This leads us to the end of our article where we discuss what problems blockchain solves.
 As you can see it can practically solve most of the crucial problems out there that connect with real people.

 However, this doesn’t mean that blockchain adoption is at an all-time high.
 Infact, businesses are still not convinced that they need blockchain.
 This can be because of the challenges of blockchain implementation, its associated cost, maturity as a technology, and so on.

 *Disclaimer: The article should not be taken as, and is not intended to provide any investment advice.
 Claims made in this article do not constitute investment advice and should not be taken as such.
 101 Blockchains shall not be responsible for any loss sustained by any person who relies on this article.
 Do your own research!